Daung: 2018–present: Breaking into the big screen and success

 In 2018, he took on his first big-screen leading role in the horror-thriller film The Only Mom, alongside actress Wutt Hmone Shwe Yi and actor Nine Nine, directed by Chatchai Katenut, which premiered in Myanmar cinemas on 8 February 2019 stayed in local theaters for a record seven weeks and was also screened in 13 other nations.

 The same year, he portrayed the male lead in the big-screen film Wind up Dancer, directed by Myo Myint Shwe, and written by Nat Khat Ni.
 It was produced by JATAKA Film Production and premiered in Myanmar cinemas on 9 May 2019.
 And then, he starred in the television series Longing with Love where he played the leading role with Paing Phyo Thu and Angel Lamung, aired by Kamayut Media.
 After this film, he starred in the epic drama film Legend of the Rain alongside Wutt Hmone Shwe Yi, Ye Deight and Shwe Htoo, directed by Win Lwin Htet which screened in Myanmar cinemas on 11 July 2019 and processed huge hit and successes.

 In 2020, he became the ambassador for the Doh Gabar campaign, an environmental awareness campaign, alongside actresses Swe Zin Htaik and Aye Wutyi Thaung.
-In addition, in 2022, he was also cast in the Thailand drama series "From Chao Phraya to Irrawaddy" directed by Chatchai Katenut and produced by Thai PBS.
+In addition, in 2022, he was also cast in the Thailand drama series From Chao Phraya to Irrawaddy directed by Chatchai Katenut and produced by Thai PBS.

+He attended the Nineentertain awards 2023 held in Thailand on May 25, 2023.
+The TV drama, From Chao Phraya to Irrawaddy in which he starred won the Best TV Drama of the Year and Best Creative Team of the Year awards.